Staten Island: Ferry

-The Staten Island Ferry is the only transportation directly from Staten Island to Manhattan, roughly a 25-minute trip.
+The Staten Island Ferry is the only direct transportation from Staten Island to Manhattan, a roughly 25-minute trip.
 The St. George Terminal, first opened in 1886, was rebuilt in 1951 and again in the 2000s.
 The ferry has been fare-free since 1997.
 The Staten Island Ferry transports over 60,000 passengers per day.
 It runs 24/7 every 15 to 20 minutes during weekday rush hours and every 30 minutes at other times.
 The ferries and both of its terminals are patrolled by a combination of the New York City Department of Transportation, New York City Police Department, United States Coast Guard and private security contractors.

-An NYC Ferry route operates between St. George Terminal and Manhattan's West Side since August 2021, calling at Battery Park City/Vesey Street and terminating at Pier 79/Midtown West.
+An NYC Ferry route has operated between St. George Terminal and Manhattan's West Side since August 2021, calling at Battery Park City/Vesey Street and terminating at Pier 79/Midtown West.
 This route is operated separately from the Staten Island Ferry and charges a fare.

 Trains

-The Staten Island Railway operates along the Richmond/Amboy Roads corridor, Oakwood Heights.

 The Staten Island Railway, currently the borough's only passenger railroad, traverses the island 24/7 from its northeastern tip to its southwestern tip.
 The Staten Island Railway opened in 1860 and was owned and operated by the Baltimore and Ohio Railroad (B&O) until July 1, 1971, when the line was bought by the Metropolitan Transportation Authority.
 The Staten Island Railway continued to have its own railway police, the Staten Island Rapid Transit Police, until 2005 when the 25-officer police force was consolidated into the Metropolitan Transportation Authority Police Department.

+The Staten Island Railway operates along the Richmond/Amboy Roads corridor; this express train is bypassing Stapleton station.

 Staten Island is the only borough not served by the New York City Subway.
 A subway tunnel called the Staten Island Tunnel started construction in 1923, but was abandoned two years later; the completed portion lies dormant beneath Owl's Head Park in Brooklyn.
 Today, express bus service is provided by NYC Transit throughout Staten Island to Lower Manhattan, Union Square, and Midtown Manhattan.

 A 5 mi right of way exists along the north shore of Staten Island.
 This North Shore Branch of the Staten Island Railway was built, owned, and operated by the B&O, which used it for passenger service until 1953.
 It then became a B&O freight line until the 1980s, when service was stopped.
-There have been proposals to revive the abandoned right-of-way for passenger service as a rail line or for use as bus rapid transit.
+There have been proposals to revive the abandoned right-of-way for passenger service, either as a rail line or as bus rapid transit.
 There is also a proposal to build a West Shore Light Rail along New York State Route 440, running from the Staten Island Railway main line on the South Shore, to the Hudson–Bergen Light Rail in Bayonne, New Jersey.
 The South Beach Branch of the Staten Island Railway, which transported summer vacationers to South Beach, Staten Island, also ceased service in 1953.